hahuyhoang411/hahuyhoang411.github.io/src/data/blog-posts/code-web-3.md

 - What content do you want to show?
 - What style or vibe fits your personality?

-👉 If you’re out of ideas, check out [SpaceSquare](https://spacesquare.io/) - it offers beautiful templates that you can use for inspiration.
+👉 If you’re out of ideas, check out [SpaceSquare](https://spacesquare.io/) or [Lovable Examples](https://lovable.dev/)- it offers beautiful templates that you can use for inspiration.

 ---